 A few decades ago, telling people that you worked at home was like admitting you were unemployed.
 At that time, the best you could do was swing shady jobs selling makeup, mystery shopping and envelope-stuffing pyramid schemes.

-But in the Internet age, working from home is the new normal.
+But in the Internet age, working from home is the new norm.

-Short-term freelance contracts are plentiful on websites like Elance.com and Upwork.com, but you’ll also find employers looking to hire full-timers and offering benefits.
-Data from Global Workplace Analytics shows that these regular work-from-home positions have grown by 103% since 2005.
+Short-term freelance contracts are plentiful on websites like Fiverr and ZipRecruiter, which connect freelance professionals to businesses, but data from Global Workplace Analytics shows that regular work-from-home positions have grown by 173% since 2005.

 1. Graphic Designer

 Median Salary: $50,370

 Every business needs a website and a constant flow of catchy promotional materials and graphics to stay current.
 There’s a growing trend of hiring freelance graphic designers who are good communicators and can get the job done with minimal supervision.